timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks-benefits.md

     with recent data.
 Thus, compression serves best for older data.

 To further speed up "deep and narrow" queries, you can also reorder data.
-TimescaleDB inserts recent data ordered by timestamp.
+TimescaleDB inserts recent data ordered by time value.
 While this is efficient for rapid inserts of real-time data, it can be less efficient for some analytical queries of older data.